 Perhaps Sen. Gardner summed up the three-day visit best.
 “Education is the key to everything.
 If it’s ending war, education is the key.
 If it’s growing the economy, education is the key.”

 The trip was part of increasing the impact of Colorado Succeeds BizCARES network, a statewide group of chambers of commerce, economic development organizations, business roundtables, and industry associations representing every county in the state.
 Members were brought up to speed on:

-- The new federal Every Student Succeeds Act (ESSA) and its potential impact on Colorado’s academic standards, assessments, and accountability system, and,
+- The Every Student Succeeds Act (ESSA) and its potential impact on Colorado’s academic standards, assessments, and accountability system, and,

 - Innovative efforts to promote workforce development, apprenticeships, and enhance school choice, among other matters.

 The delegation gathered on the first night to hear from Col. (Ret.)
 Dave Osborne from Mission:Readiness and Mike Petrilli, President & CEO of the Thomas B. Fordham Institute, a national education policy and research group.
 Col. Osborne immediately engaged the delegation with this startling national security warning: “70 percent of the current high school student population can’t qualify for the military in Colorado.”
 He shared his concern that too few students are prepared academically and physically and too many hold criminal records.
 Mission:Readiness believes advancing education achievement for all students is the only way we can continue to thrive as a nation.

 Petrilli echoed this sentiment and explained how income, race, and origin should not get in the way of providing a quality education for all students in this country.
 As Petrilli noted, poverty is an important factor in education that cannot be overlooked.
 However, at the same time, there are great examples of schools across Colorado and the nation that are successfully serving all students – including those living in poverty.
 “Colorado would be wise to focus on these success stories, figure out their secret sauce, and share it with schools across the state,” said Petrilli.